pandemicsyn/swift-informant/README.md

     # statsd_sample_rate = 0.5
     # list of allowed methods, all others will generate a "BAD_METHOD" event
     # valid_http_methods = GET,HEAD,POST,PUT,DELETE,COPY
+    # send multiple statsd events per packet as supported by statsdpy
+    # combined_events = no

 The commented out values are the defaults.
 This module does not require any additional statsd client modules.
+To utilize combined_events you'll need to run a statsd server that supports mulitple events per packet such as [statsdpy](https://github.com/pandemicsyn/statsdpyd)

 # Building packages